Science and technology in India: Mars Orbit Mission

 The Mars Orbiter Mission, also called "Mangalyaan", was launched on 5 November 2013 by the Indian Space Research Organisation (ISRO).
 It is India's first interplanetary mission, making ISRO the fourth space agency to reach Mars, after the Soviet space program, NASA, and the European Space Agency.
-The first Asian nation to reach Mars orbit and the first nation to do so on its first attempt was India.
+The first Asian nation to reach Mars orbit.

 Chandrayaan programme

 On 18 November 2008, the Moon Impact probe was released from Chandrayaan-1 at a height of 100 km.
-During its 25-minute descent, Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra readings gathered during this time.
-On 24 September 2009 Science journal reported that the Chandrayaan-1 had detected water ice on the Moon.
+During its 25-minute descent, Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra readings gathered during that time.
+On 24 September 2009, the journal Science reported that the Chandrayaan-1 had detected water ice on the Moon.

 Chandrayaan-2 was launched on 22 July 2019.
-It was a partial success: The team wanted to send an additional lander with rover Vikram with the original orbiter in it, to mark India's terrestrial presence on Moon, but the signal connection was lost about 2.1 km above the lunar surface.
-Over several months the team tried to resume contact with lander, but ended up with no success.
-Later, by the late February 2020, it was claimed that an Indian software engineer from Chennai living in USA studied the NASA data of the proposed crash site and found the Lander.
+It was a partial success: the team wanted to send an additional lander with rover Vikram with the original orbiter in it to mark India's terrestrial presence on Moon, but the signal connection was lost about 2.1 km above the lunar surface.
+Over several months, the team tried to re-establish contact with lander but did not succeed in doing so.
+By late February 2020, it was claimed that an Indian software engineer from Chennai living in the US studied the NASA data of the proposed crash site and found the lander.

-Chandrayaan-3 is the next planned mission of sending only the lander with rover inside on the Moon, with the Japan's JAXA.
-It was delayed due to the COVID-19 pandemic.
+Chandrayaan-3 was launched on 14 July 2023 from the Satish Dhawan Space Centre in Sriharikota, India, and completed a soft landing in the south pole of the Moon on August 23, 2023.
+It consists of a propulsion module holding the lunar lander Vikram and the lunar rover Pragyan.
+The aim of Chandrayaan-3 was to put a lander and rover on the moon for a duration of one lunar day; after the successful landing of the two payloads, the ISRO became the fourth national space agency to conduct a successful moon landing.
+The lander shut down after twelve days in operation, while the propulsion module was repurposed to gather data of the Earth.

+Chandrayaan-4 is the next planned mission in the programme.
+Expected to launch in 2028, it is a lunar sample return mission that aims to return up to 3 kg of lunar regolith to the Earth for scientific experimentation.
+It plans to carry five payloads to the surface of the moon over the course of two launches: a propulsion, lander, ascender, transfer, and re-entry module.
+As of 2025, conceptualisation of the mission has been completed, and the design of it is nearing completion as well.